20 Cool Things to do in Wisconsin in October

 13. Stay in a resort in Northern Wisconsin

 If the north side of the state is more up your alley, there are plenty of resorts in northern Wisconsin to choose from.

 Take a swim in the heated pool, play tennis, or simply take some time out for yourself and relax.
 For more active types, the resort also offers kayaks and boats for hire, and you can enjoy a spot of fishing right there on site. – Check rates here

 If you love the great outdoors, why not go on a kayaking tour near the Apotle Islands!
 It’s considered one of the best things to do in the Apostle Islands, and the area has plenty of great resorts.

 14. Go lighthouse hopping in Door County

 - Accommodation Options: The Homestead Suites comes with outdoor and indoor pools, a spa bath and the White Gull Inn is a great option for adult-only stays.
-If you prefer an Airbnb, you’ll love the cute Creekside Cottage or this homey Cottage.
+If you prefer an Airbnb in Door County next to Fish Creek, you’ll love the cute Creekside Cottage or this homey Cottage.

 Despite its relatively small size, Door County boasts an impressive 11 historic lighthouses, the oldest of which, Pottawatomie Light, dates back to 1858.

 As it happens, October plays host to the Fall Door County Lighthouse Festival which is an awesome fall activity to do in Wisconsin, during which a series of the land, boat, and adventure tours take place, giving visitors exclusive access to otherwise closed lighthouses.